-- 1. Among those enrolled, how many received preventive services as an oral health service (e.g., from a medical primary care provider or independently practicing dental hygienist)? - 2.
-Over time, is the percentage of children who receive preventive services as an oral health service (e.g., from a medical primary care provider or independently practicing dental hygienist) stable, increasing, or decreasing?
+- 1. Among those enrolled, how many received preventive services as a dental or oral health service? - 2.
+Over time, is the percentage of children who receive preventive services as a dental or oral health service stable, increasing, or decreasing?

 Applicable Stratification Variables (Optional: Contact Program Official to determine reporting requirement)